Chemaclass/chemaclass.com/content/blog/2024-07-06-programmable-money.md

 - P2SH: Begins with `3`.
 Encapsulates complex scripts like multisig.
 - P2WPKH: Begins with `bc1`.
 Native SegWit, more efficient transactions.
 - P2WSH: Begins with `bc1`.
 SegWit for complex scripts.
+- P2TR: Begins with `bc1p`.
+Taproot addresses, improving privacy and efficiency for complex transactions.

 ---